todo-make-username/data-processing-struct/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Quick Example of Usage:
 In this example we will look at $_POST data.
 When it comes to arrays, the data doesn't follow strict guidelines which causes bugs.
 This library simplifies the validation and data processing for you.
-Below, you'll see I create an object which has properties that corresponds with the expected $_POST keys.
+Below, you'll see I create an object which has properties that correspond with the expected $_POST keys.
 By moving away from arrays and towards data driven objects, we can create cleaner code which produces fewer bugs.

 Here is a quick and dirty example of how it can be used on $_POST data after a form submission to prepare the data.
 ```PHP